studio24/mac-setup/mac-setup.md

 ## 4) Default admin user

 To meet our security requirements your normal user does not have admin rights.
 To perform any admin tasks (e.g. install software) you need to use the admin user.
-For further information on using the admin user account [User accounts](https://github.com/studio24/handbook-it/blob/Updated-mac-setup/it-guidelines/user-accounts.md).
+You can read further information on using the [admin user account](https://github.com/studio24/handbook-it/blob/Updated-mac-setup/it-guidelines/user-accounts.md).

 At the earliest opportunity, request that the support team create a temporary password for the default admin user.

 You should then:

-1) log in as the user 'admin' using this temporary password
+1) log in as the user "admin" using this temporary password
-2) Change the password to a new strong password
+2) Change the password to a new complex password
 3) Store the new admin password in your personal vault in 1Password

 You'll need to [login to 1Password via a web browser](https://studio24.1password.com/) to store the new admin password.
 To do this you'll need: